jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.5
+The latest version is 1.6.6

+### Version 1.6.6

+* Added installation and build instructions to README.md

 ### Version 1.6.5